oar-team/nixos-compose/docs/src/install/local.md

 ```
 ~~~

-# Linked/project embedded `nxc`
+# Project embedded `nxc`

 A project that is already using _NixOSCompose_ in its experiments process provides an easy access to a shell that gives access to the `nxc` tool and its runtime dependencies if needed.
-This is acheive thanks to Nix and flakes feature.
-By default a project has a line in its `flake.nix` similar to this :
+This is achieved thanks to Nix and its flakes feature.
+By default, a project has a line in its `flake.nix` similar to this :

 ```nix
 devShell.${system} = nxc.devShells.${system}.nxcShellFull;